saraegregg/Les_Sommeliers/README.md

 # The Sommeliers

 ## Project Overview: Wine Quality Prediction
-The goal of this project is to predict quality of wine utilizing a dataset comprised of over 130,000 individual wine entries and includes factors such as region, province, price, points (quality), description, variety, and designation.
+The goal of this project is to predict quality of wine utilizing a dataset from Kaggle.com (https://www.kaggle.com/datasets/zynicide/wine-reviews) scrapped in 2017 from winemag.com, and comprised of over 130,000 individual wine entries and includes factors such as region, province, price, points (quality), description, variety, and designation.
 The project will implement a supervised machine learning approach to predict quality (categorized into four ranges based on points values) incorporating many of the factors included above.
+This is useful for people who work in wine control roles in the restaurant service and supply industries: wine buyers and sellers, bar and restaurant managers and wine directors.
+It also is helpful for people who have up-to-now rely on the marketing and wine bottle design in choosing a vintage to order at a restaurant or gift.
+The project hopes to answer the following questions: How does price, country of provenance, description key words, and grape variety influence the quality of wine, as reviewed by professional sommeliers?
 The project will incorporate a dashboard and/or interactive map to illustrate wine quality and price by region and province as well as highlight top wineries by location.
 This data seeks to aid restaurant owners seeking to build a comprehensive and well-rounded wine offering while the map could be beneficial for travel agents and/or individual consumers seeking high quality wine on the road.

 ## Exploratory Data Analysis and Data Cleaning
 Initial processing began with removing the specialty characters from the original Winemag.csv file so that the NLP in the machine learning model would be able to recognize words such as "creme brulee" or "creme anglaise", and regions with special characters (eg. Rias Baixas) could still be included in our initial data analysis.

-We created a Jupyter Notebook (data_week1 found in the data_cleaning folder) with code that imports the dataset by reading in the wine_data.csv and removes unnecesary columns.
-Then we view the measures of central tendency and create box and whisker plots to understand the spread of the numerical data.
+We created a Jupyter Notebook (data_week1 found in the Data_cleaning_EDA folder) with python code that imports the dataset by reading in the wine_data.csv to a Pandas dataFrame and removes unnecesary columns.
+Then we use numpy and matplotlib libraries to view the measures of central tendency and create box and whisker plots to understand the spread of the numerical data.
 Additional preliminary visualizations show the countries represented and the relative number of wines each provided to the dataset.

+Finally, the data is arranged into dataFrames and exported as csvs to be loaded into our database, as well as into one as a json to later be converted via regex in gishbash into a JavaScript array of dictionaries for our Flask app.

 ![Number of Wines by Country](/Images/No_wines_by_co.png)
 ![Points Box and Whisker Plot](/Images/Points_baw.png)